DomoticASW/.github/profile/02-Design.md

 More complex stuff explanation:

-- The _DeviceFactory_ is able to create a _Device_ just through an URL as it will contact the device on that address which will then describe himself.
 - The _DeviceStatusesService_ service will be responsible for keeping the devices _DeviceStatus_ up to date, and allows for subscribers to listen to status change events.
 - The _DeviceEventsService_ service will be responsible for receiving *DeviceEvent*s (through the _publishEvent_ method) from the devices, and allows for subscribers to be notified about *DeviceEvent*s.
 - The _DeviceGroupsService_ and *DeviceGroup*s are responsible for managing the N-N relationships with *Device*s.